uviclibraries/rstudio/tidyverse-data-B.md

 <u>Option b:</u>

 Load your data in via the console using the `read.csv()` function.

 - The parameter this function takes is the filepath to your data, followed by the file name.
-        -   i.e. *[your/file/path/filename.extension]*
+  - i.e. *\[your/file/path/filename.extension\]*
+- Rename your dataset to `purchaseData`

 <details>
 <summary>